OUR KICKSTARTER CAMPAIGN HAS ENDED!

 High performance, dual-core Espressif microcontroller with BLE and Wi-Fi connectivity.
 Arduino IDE compatible.

-Reliable and precise control of up to four DC motors with the DRV8836 drivers from Texas Instruments.
+Reliable and precise control of up to three DC motors with the DRV8836 drivers from Texas Instruments.

 Inertial Measurement Unit